hawkin-dono/MLOps-Eccomerce-Website/README.md

 # Ecommerce-website

-It is an E-commerce system built in Django
+An E-commerce system built in Django

 ## About this Project: